 The College does not promise to find positions for students registered in any of its courses, but it has opportunity to recommend students for a large number of positions.
+Thus far it has been difficult to find students for all the places which the College has been asked to fill.
 Some students who have completed a winter course have obtained an increase in salary in the following season sufficient to pay the entire cost of the course.
 Such results, while of course not guaranteed, show that there are excellent opportunities for trained men.